sharmalab/MEDIator/README.md

 Create config.yaml in your execution directory with the correct access information and credentials (TCIA user name and password) to access the TCIA REST API with authentication.

-A sample configuration file can be found at src/main/resources/config.simple.test.yaml.
+A sample configuration file can be found at modules/mediator-core/src/main/resources/config.test.yaml.

+The currently implemented methods query the public data sets.
+Therefore, the user name and password are optional for now.
+You may therefore create your configuration file based on the simple configuration file that can be found at modules/mediator-core/src/main/resources/config.simple.test.yaml instead.

+Place the configuration file at your execution directory.

 ## Building MEDIator Using Apache Maven 3.x.x